kneron/kneron-mmsegmentation/docs_kneron/stdc_step_by_step.md

 python tools/train.py configs/stdc/kn_stdc1_in1k-pre_512x1024_80k_cityscapes.py
 ```

-And kneron-mmsegmentation will generate `work_dirs/kn_stdc1_in1k-pre_512x1024_80k_cityscapes` folder and save the configuration file and all checkpoints there.
+kneron-mmsegmentation will generate `work_dirs/kn_stdc1_in1k-pre_512x1024_80k_cityscapes` folder and save the configuration file and all checkpoints there.

 # Step 3: Test Trained Model
 `tools/test.py` is a script that generates inference results from test set with our pytorch model and evaluates the results to see if our pytorch model is well trained (if `--eval` argument is given).
 Note that it's always good to evluate our pytorch model before deploying it.